localstack/snowflake-docs/content/en/user-guide/state-management/index.md

 State Management in LocalStack encompasses the following features:

-- **Cloud Pods**: Cloud Pods are persistent state snapshots of your LocalStack instance that can easily be shared, stored, versioned, and restored.
 - **Export & Import State**: Export and import the state of your LocalStack instance on your local machine as a local file.
 - **Persistence**: Persist the state of your LocalStack instance on your local machine using a configuration variable.